+The directors of the Company unanimously recommend that shareholders vote in favour of the Share Incentive Plan Resolution.
 In the absence of contrary instructions, the Management nominees named as proxyholders in the enclosed Proxy Instrument intend to vote FOR the Incentive Plan Resolution.
-The Incentive Plan Resolution must be approved by the affirmative vote of at least a majority of the disinterested votes cast by Shareholders present in person or represented by proxy at the Meeting.